The noise-limited-resolution for stimulated emission depletion microscopy: Abstract

 \section{Abstract}

-With recent developments in microscopy, such as stimulated emission deletion (STED) microscopy, far-field imaging at resolutions better than the diffraction limit is now a commercially available technique.
-Here, we analyse how the interplay between shot noise, thermal noise, the saturation intensity of a fluorescent label, and the damage threshold of the sample changes the maximum resolution of STED microscopy.
-We find that there is indeed a shot-noise resolution limit that depends on the fundamental physical parameters of the label.
-Thermal noise limits the signal integration time, which, for a given resolution, requires labels with a higher saturation intensity to obtain sufficient signal.
-Consequently, we find that, contrary to expectation, lower saturation intensities do not always result in better resolution.
+With recent developments in microscopy, such as stimulated emission depletion (STED) microscopy, far-field imaging at resolutions better than the diffraction limit is now a commercially available technique.
+Here, we show that, in the special case of a diffusive regime, the noise-limited resolution of STED imaging is independent of the saturation intensity of the fluorescent label.
+Thermal motion limits the signal integration time, which, for a given excited-state lifetime, limits the total number of photons available for detection.